UAE visa photo 40x60

 Match the document before you export

-The route leans toward offline or print handling, so the physical result still matters after the crop looks right.
-For UAE Visa offline in United Arab Emirates, use the matching page, keep the crop inside the stored head-size range, and fix mismatches with crop rather than stretching.
+This page leans toward print or offline handling, so the physical result still matters.
+For UAE Visa offline in United Arab Emirates, use the matching page, keep the crop inside the recommended head-size range, and fix mismatches with crop rather than stretching.
 Use ICP UAE for the final check on anything this page cannot measure directly.

 Visa checklist

-Open the main visa checklist to review the usual documents, key differences, and matching photo pages before you submit anything.
+Review the usual documents, key differences, and matching photo pages before you submit.

 Document photo editor